Gesh901/Aviation-Study/README.md

-Now that all the entries in the `Engine_Type` column are now lower case, next steps is to eliminate all the "unknown" ,"none", "unk" and "lr" entries as shown below:
+Now that all the entries in the `Engine_Type` column are now lower case, next step is to eliminate all the "unknown" ,"none", "unk" and "lr" entries as shown below:

 ```python